irao12/systems_final/README.md

 - The user can log out of the password manager account and return to the main menu by pressing ctrl+c or sending a SIGINT signal.
 Pressing ctrl+c while in the main menu will allow the user to exit the password manager

+## Known Bugs
+ - When updating, if the user enters without typing anything after the program asks for the account the user wants to update, the program breaks and returns to the main menu